getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction_large_sliding.rst

     This criterion allows to treat cases (B) and (K1).

-  - **Criterion 2: the contact pair is eliminated when the search of the projection point do not converge.**
+  - **Criterion 2: the contact pair is eliminated when the search of the projection/raytrace point do not converge.**
-    When Newton's and BFGS algorithms used to compute the projection of the slave point on the master element surface both fail to converge, the pair is not considered.
+    When Newton's algorithms (and BFGS one for projection) used to compute the projection/raytrace of the slave point on the master element surface fails to converge, the pair is not considered.
 A warning is generated.

   - **Criterion 3 : the projected point should be inside the element.**
     The slave point is projected on the surface of the master element